Fibroblast Growth Factor in fighting cancer cells

 Role of FGF in cancer cell mutants

-Dr. Rhea Magalona was a guest panel at ‘Be Alive’ TV show aired a few years ago at GMA TV, Philippines.
-She explained that when a patient has a cell mutant gene, on the onset of the destruction, FGF can communicate to the cell and tell it to stop proliferating.
+Dr. Rhea Magalona was a guest panel at the ‘Be Alive’ TV show aired a few years ago at GMA TV, Philippines.
+She explained that when a patient has a cell mutant gene, FGF can communicate to the cell on the onset of the destruction and tell it to stop proliferating.

 → How Laminine affects kidney health.